Issue #1 · Tuesday, May 5, 2026

 Decision Framework

-Model recommendations:
+Concrete recommendations:

-• Production semantic search: text-embedding-3-large (3072 dims, better quality)
+• Production semantic search: text-embedding-3-large (3072 dims).
+Better quality, still fast.

 What Your Manager Thinks It Does vs. What It Actually Does

-What your manager thinks: "Embeddings are AI that understands our data."
+Your manager thinks embeddings are "AI that understands our data."

 Ship This Weekend